 - Your flight is scheduled to leave late in the day or evening

-- Other transportation won't arrive for you till late
+- Ground transportation won't arrive for you until late

-- You won't be able to get back to your hotel till after check-out time
+- You won't be able to get back to your hotel until after check-out time

 - It's your honeymoon or a romantic trip and you'd like to enjoy the surroundings a bit longer